When is hurricane season in Florida? (2024)

 How to prepare for hurricane season in Florida

 If you’re a resident of coastal Florida, be sure to prepare yourself and your family for an impending hurricane.
-Hurricanes often mean severe winds and flooding, so you’ll want to make sure your house is prepared and you have the right insurance coverage in place to pay for extensive property damage.
+Hurricanes often mean severe winds and flooding, so you’ll want to make sure your house is prepared and you have the right kind of insurance coverage in place to pay for extensive property damage.

 Before the storm